What is required to obtain a U.S. passport for adults?

 - Completed, unsigned application form DS-11.

-- Proof of United States citizenship or nationality (the original documents-no copies.)
+- Proof of United States citizenship (the original documents-no copies.)

-- Proof of identity-as well as a photocopy of the front and back of the same.
+- Government issued I.D.-as well as a photocopy of the front and back of the same.

 - One 2" x 2" photograph.